The MMM Checklist

 This is a common thing that many MMM modelers get wrong, and it leads to nonsensical recommendations to the marketing team (like to only advertise their products when no one wants to purchase them!).

-Many traditional MMM models have implicit assumptions in them that the control variables are not correlated (for example, anything in the family of linear regressions).
+Many traditional MMM models have implicit assumptions in them that the independent variables are not correlated (for example, anything in the family of linear regressions).
 Unfortunately, this assumption does not hold at all for marketing spend.
 Marketing spend tends to be highly correlated over time as brands launch “campaigns” where they’ll increase spend across a subset of channels all at the same time, which in turn impact other variables in the model like brand searches or organic variables.
 Additionally, many ad campaigns are run during periods of seasonally high demand, which makes this effect even harder to tease out.
-It’s also problematic to include channels like email, affiliates, and customer referral in the model because activity in those channels is actually caused by spend in other marketing channels.
+It’s also problematic to include channels like email, affiliates, and customer referral in the model because activity in those channels is actually caused by activity in other marketing channels.

 For example branded search is a channel that is actually caused by other marketing channels.
 We expect that when brands spend more money on TV advertising they will drive more searches for their brand name and will end up paying the “Google tax” for all of those additional clicks.
 This relationship can wreak havoc on less sophisticated models since branded search spend will be highly correlated with other top-of-funnel marketing spend and the model will be inclined to over-credit branded search effectiveness.
 It’s critical to model these relationships explicitly in order to make accurate forecasts and correctly identify which channels are driving incremental impact.